deejross/python3-pywbem/README.md

 Future Enhancements
 -------------------
 * If I have time, I will try to keep up with the official PyWBEM repo on SourceForge and make updates when needed
-* PyWBEM's implementation is kind of a mess and not very friendly to use.
-If I have the time/motivation, I may try to create a higher-level helper class to make things easier to use.

 Contributions
 -------------
 Did you see something in the FAQ or the Future Enhancements sections that you want to help with?
 Did you find a bug?
-Do you want to help this fork become even more powerful than the original?

 Excellent!
 Feel free to add your contributions through the standard means here on GitHub.
 I've done some Python 3 conversions for different modules before, but this was by far the most difficult of them so far.
-I'd love some help improving this module, cleaning up some old code, adding features, documentation, tests, or whatever you think could help.
+I'd love some help improving this module, cleaning up some old code, documentation, tests, or whatever you think could help.